 How successful a credit union is at making money affects its safety and soundness.
 Earnings may be retained by the credit union, increasing its capital buffer, or be used to deal with problematic loans, potentially making the credit union more resilient in tough times.
 However, credit unions that are losing money have less ability to do those things.

 PIONEER MUTUAL outperformed the average on Bankrate's test of earnings, achieving a score of 12 out of a possible 30.

-PIONEER MUTUAL had a capitalization ratio of 15.00 percent in our test, better than the average for all credit unions, suggesting that it's stronger than its peers.
+The credit union had an earnings ratio of 0.00 percent in our test, higher than the average for all credit unions, suggesting that it's doing better than its peers in this area.